It's Not Right but It's Okay: Background and development

 By August 1998, Houston had established herself as one of the best selling music artists of all time with three multiplatinum studio albums and two multiplatinum soundtrack albums.
 In between 1992 and 1997, Houston had taken a break from studio work to establish her film career.
 At one point, Houston's mentor and label boss Clive Davis wrote a letter opining that Houston hadn't made a studio album in "less than seven years" and she felt her movie work had her "missing in action".

 That month, Houston recorded the gospel-pop ballad, "When You Believe", from The Prince of Egypt, which was later released as a duet between Houston and fellow pop-R&B artist Mariah Carey.
-While in Beverly Hills, Houston met up with Davis at the latter's bungalow at the The Beverly Hilton and asked the Arista CEO to play her the songs that were being submitted for a much-anticipated greatest hits album.
+While in Beverly Hills, Houston met up with Davis at the latter's bungalow at The Beverly Hilton and asked the Arista CEO to play her the songs that were being submitted for a much-anticipated greatest hits album.

 One of the songs played was producer Rodney Jerkins' "It's Not Right but It's Okay".
 Jerkins had wanted to work with Houston since he was sixteen.
 Upon hearing of the musician's desire to work with Houston, Davis asked the teenager to play him a song he was working on, afterwards Davis criticized the composition but encouraged him to improve his music.

 By 1998, Jerkins had found success working on material for Aaliyah, Joe and Brandy, with Jerkins having recently scored a number one hit with the latter artist on her and Monica's duet "The Boy Is Mine".
 Davis hired Jerkins to work on Monica's album, also titled The Boy Is Mine, where Jerkins eventually produced Monica's hit rendition of "Angel of Mine", which later topped the Billboard Hot 100.

 Jerkins eventually got his wish to work with Houston after sending Davis the demo of "It's Not Right".
 The song was co-composed by his Darkchild production team, which included his brother Fred Jerkins III, cousin LaShawn Daniels and longtime friend Isaac Phillips along with singer-songwriter Toni Estes, who sang on the demo track.
 When Houston heard it, according to Davis, to his amazement, she "had learned the lyrics and she started singing — with each playback she started over and it wasn’t long before she totally owned [the song] finding meaning I’m sure the composers never even suspected was there."